Mon - Thur 7.30-15.30 Fri 7.30-14.00

 Want to know more about plasma cleaning and conformal coating performance?

-Whether a flux residue can be cleaned effectively depends on the cleaning materials saponification factor and its compatibility with the residues.
+Whether a no-clean flux residue can be cleaned effectively depends on the cleaning chemistry’s saponification factor and its compatibility with the residue chemistry present on the assembly.

 What happens if the residues are only partially dissolved?